sedol1339/files/abstracts.md

 ## 2021

+Aguilera, M., Millidge, B., Tschantz, A., & Buckley, C. L. (2021).
+How particular is the physics of the free energy principle? arXiv, 2105.11203.
+Retrieved from https://arxiv.org/abs/2105.11203v3

 Bello, I., Fedus, W., Du, X., Cubuk, E. D., Srinivas, A., Lin, T.-Y., ...Zoph, B. (2021).
 Revisiting ResNets: Improved Training and Scaling Strategies. arXiv, 2103.07579.
 Retrieved from https://arxiv.org/abs/2103.07579v1

 Benton, G. W., Maddox, W. J., Lotfi, S., & Wilson, A. G. (2021).
 Loss Surface Simplexes for Mode Connecting Volumes and Fast Ensembling. arXiv, 2102.13042.
 Retrieved from https://arxiv.org/abs/2102.13042v2

+Bingham, G., & Miikkulainen, R. (2021).
+AutoInit: Analytic Signal-Preserving Weight Initialization for Neural Networks. arXiv, 2109.08958.
+Retrieved from https://arxiv.org/abs/2109.08958v2

+    - A weight initialization algorithm that automatically adapts to different architectures
+    - Scales the weights by tracking the mean and variance of signals as they propagate through the network
+    - Improves performance of convolutional, residual, and transformer networks

 Bond-Taylor, S., Leach, A., Long, Y., & Willcocks, C. G. (2021).
 Deep Generative Modelling: A Comparative Review of VAEs, GANs, Normalizing Flows, Energy-Based and Autoregressive Models. arXiv, 2103.04922.
 Retrieved from https://arxiv.org/abs/2103.04922v4

 Cao, S. (2021).
 Choose a Transformer: Fourier or Galerkin. arXiv, 2105.14995.
 Retrieved from https://arxiv.org/abs/2105.14995v4

+Cohen, A.-S., Cont, R., Rossier, A., & Xu, R. (2021).
+Scaling Properties of Deep Residual Networks. arXiv, 2105.12245.
+Retrieved from https://arxiv.org/abs/2105.12245v2

+    - We investigate the scaling behavior of trained ResNet weights as the number of layers increases
+    - Found at least three different scaling regimes
+    - In two of these regimes, the properties may be described in terms of a class of ODEs or SDEs

+Ding, Z., Chen, S., Li, Q., & Wright, S. (2021).
+Overparameterization of deep ResNet: zero loss and mean-field analysis. arXiv, 2105.14417.
+Retrieved from https://arxiv.org/abs/2105.14417v3

+    - Study ResNet convergence in the infinite-depth and infinite-width regime
+    - GD becomes a gradient flow for a probability distribution that is characterized by a PDE
+    - Results suggest that the training of the large enough ResNet gives a near-zero loss
+    - Estimates of the depth and width needed to reduce the loss below a given threshold

 Federici, M., Tomioka, R., & Forré, P. (2021).
 An Information-theoretic Approach to Distribution Shifts. arXiv, 2106.03783.
 Retrieved from https://arxiv.org/abs/2106.03783v2

+Hinton, G. (2021).
+How to represent part-whole hierarchies in a neural network. arXiv, 2102.12627.
+Retrieved from https://arxiv.org/abs/2102.12627v1

+Han, X. Y., Papyan, V., & Donoho, D. L. (2021).
+Neural Collapse Under MSE Loss: Proximity to and Dynamics on the Central Path. arXiv, 2106.02073.
+Retrieved from https://arxiv.org/abs/2106.02073v4

 Izmailov, P., Nicholson, P., Lotfi, S., & Wilson, A. G. (2021).
 Dangers of Bayesian Model Averaging under Covariate Shift. arXiv, 2106.11905.
 Retrieved from https://arxiv.org/abs/2106.11905v2

 Izmailov, P., Vikram, S., Hoffman, M. D., & Wilson, A. G. (2021).
 What Are Bayesian Neural Network Posteriors Really Like? arXiv, 2104.14421.
 Retrieved from https://arxiv.org/abs/2104.14421v1

-Han, X. Y., Papyan, V., & Donoho, D. L. (2021).
-Neural Collapse Under MSE Loss: Proximity to and Dynamics on the Central Path. arXiv, 2106.02073.
-Retrieved from https://arxiv.org/abs/2106.02073v4
+Lanillos, P., Meo, C., Pezzato, C., Meera, A. A., Baioumy, M., Ohata, W., ...Tani, J. (2021).
+Active Inference in Robotics and Artificial Agents: Survey and Challenges. arXiv, 2112.01871.
+Retrieved from https://arxiv.org/abs/2112.01871v1

 Liu, M., Chen, L., Du, X., Jin, L., & Shang, M. (2021).
 Activated Gradients for Deep Neural Networks. arXiv, 2107.04228.
 Retrieved from https://arxiv.org/abs/2107.04228v1

 Meunier, L., Delattre, B., Araujo, A., & Allauzen, A. (2021).
 A Dynamical System Perspective for Lipschitz Neural Networks. arXiv, 2110.12690.
 Retrieved from https://arxiv.org/abs/2110.12690v2

+Millidge, B., Seth, A., & Buckley, C. L. (2021).
+Predictive Coding: a Theoretical and Experimental Review. arXiv, 2107.12979.
+Retrieved from https://arxiv.org/abs/2107.12979v4

 Rame, A., Dancette, C., & Cord, M. (2021).
 Fishr: Invariant Gradient Variances for Out-of-Distribution Generalization. arXiv, 2109.02934.
 Retrieved from https://arxiv.org/abs/2109.02934v3